schlosrat/FlightPlan/README.md

 * New Ap (for user specified value) - planned for next Pe
 * New Inclination (for user specified value) - if e < 0: Planned for cheapest AN/DN, otherwise planned for ASAP
 ### Create Maneuver Nodes for Maneuvers Relative to the Selected Target (only available if a target is selected)
-* Match planes at AN
+* Match planes with Target at AN
-* Match Planed at DN
+* Match Planed with Target at DN
 * Hohmann Transfer to Target

 ## Planned Improvement